-Laminectomy

-A laminectomy is the removal the lamina and is done to increase the space in the spinal canal and relieve pressure on the spinal cord and nerve roots (see B. on figure below).
+Laminectomy A laminectomy is the removal the lamina and is done to increase the space in the spinal canal and relieve pressure on the spinal cord and nerve roots (see B. on figure below).
+Discectomy A discectomy is the partial or full removal of the disc located between two vertebrae (see B. on figure below).
+Spinal Fusion A spinal fusion is the fusing of two or more vertebrae and may stabilize the spine (see D. on figure below).

-Discectomy

-A discectomy is the partial or full removal of the disc located between two vertebrae (see B. on figure below).

-Spinal Fusion

-A spinal fusion is the fusing of two or more vertebrae and may be done at the same time as a discectomy.
-A spinal fusion helps stabilize the spine (see D. on figure below).

-Below is one example of cervical spine surgery.
+Below is one example of lumbar spine surgery.
 Be sure to discuss the details of your specific procedure with your spine surgeon.